Juvenescent Elation and Consumerism: The evolution of toy advertising

 There’s something very meta about this user-generated content.
 The same can be said for branded entertainment, which increasingly blurs the lines between advertising and art.
 Lego, for example, has “gone beyond the brick” in its production of movies and video games.
 Where once a movie character may have inspired a toy — a Luke Skywalker action figure, say — now, the toys themselves have become the characters.

-It goes without saying that parental concerns about the influence of these advertisements have existed for as long as children have been exposed to them.
-The Kaiser Family Foundation’s Vicky Rideout recalled to NPR, “One mom mentioned to me [that] her daughter, who couldn't even talk yet, was humming the McDonald's jingle every time she saw the Golden Arches.”
-Furthermore, we can all remember a time standing in line at the grocery store, witnessing our own child or someone else’s throwing a tantrum about a toy they couldn’t have.
+Parental concern about the influence of advertising has existed for as long as children have been exposed to it.
+Vicky Rideout of the Kaiser Family Foundation noted to NPR that one mother described her daughter, who could not yet talk, humming the McDonald’s jingle whenever she saw the Golden Arches.
+Many of us can also recall standing in a grocery store line and watching our own child, or someone else’s, erupt into a tantrum over a toy they could not have.
 This is due, in part, to the profound influence of advertising on children.
-Indeed, “several studies… have found that parent–child conflicts occur commonly when parents deny their children's product purchase requests that were precipitated by advertising.”
+Indeed, several studies "have found that parent–child conflicts occur commonly when parents deny their children's product purchase requests that were precipitated by advertising.”
 They are nothing if not effective.

 While the FCC imposes certain regulations on advertising more broadly, advertising aimed at children is mostly constrained by self-regulation.
-Children of a certain age are generally unable to “distinguish program from commercial content,” nor can they “recognize the persuasive intent of advertising.”
+Children of a certain age are generally unable to distinguish between programming and commercial content, and they also lack the ability to recognize the persuasive intent behind advertising.
 With this in mind, the industry created the Children's Advertising Review Unit, or CARU, which operates on five overarching principles:

 This is, perhaps, one of the most important distinctions that separates art from advertising, that is, in the necessity of ethics-informed standards, especially when it involves a younger audience.
 That’s not to say there are no ethical considerations when it comes to art — only that intention shapes the rigor of these standards.
 Art exists for art’s sake.
 Advertising exists for profit’s sake.
 Another layer of vigilance is required when visual content explicitly attempts to manipulate an audience’s pocketbooks and desires.
 These issues becomes murkier when the consumer produces the advertising.
 Especially the 8-year-old consumer.